yashbonde/chess_lm/README.md

 This is the task list:

-- [ ] Cloud run for self play data collection
+- Cloud run for self play data collection
+  - Build a distributed system for data collection, the sequential method takes a lot of time
+  - Is is possible to build multiple servers for self play and some for training
+  - Is it possible to parallelize the process to use each GPU to it's maximum efficiency

 ## Player